-Labour costs typically represent 25-40% of operating expenses for Australian businesses—and in many cases, it's the largest controllable cost on the books.
-Yet the difference between an improved roster and a poorly planned one can be 5-10% of total wage spend.
-For a business with $600,000 in annual labour costs, that's $30,000 to $60,000 in potential savings sitting in the roster each year.
-The challenge is that most businesses don't know where the waste is hiding.
+Labour costs typically represent 25-40% of operating expenses for Australian businesses — and in many cases it’s the largest controllable cost on the books.
+Yet the difference between an optimised roster and a poorly planned one can be 5-10% of total wage spend.
+For a business with $600,000 in annual labour costs, that’s $30,000 to $60,000 sitting in the roster each year.
+The challenge is that most businesses don’t know where the waste is hiding.
+This guide covers the practical techniques Australian businesses use to reduce wage waste while maintaining operations and supporting compliance with Fair Work requirements.

 Quick summary